paulvk2/DFRobot_LedDisplayModule/README.md

 # DFRobot_LedDisplayModule

+I needed more than one module but found no command to change the address to use another one so after a lot of head scratching (I am not a C programmer nor is it my trade) I worked out how to add the function to the library to use more than one 8 digit module It is  LED.setAdress(xxx) insert module address
+You use this before sending to the module

 * [中文版](./README_CN.md)

 This is a 4bits / 8bits digital tube.
 It communicates with the host via IIC to show numbers from 0 to 9, capital letters A, B, C, D, E, F, H, L, O, P, U and dash-. <br>